Yumi Janairo Roth: Spin (after Sol LeWitt)

 Equally at home on street corners, on Fremont Street, and in a university art museum, Spin (After Sol LeWitt) invites us to question the divisions we create between the exclusivity of conceptual art and the inclusive public life of street corners, parks, and competitive spectacle.

-The exhibition runs from April 19 - July 9, 2021.
+The exhibition runs from April 19 - July 24, 2021.
 Entry to the museum is free.
-Please see the Marjorie Barrick Museum of Art website to read our safety guidelines and make a timed reservation before you visit.
+Please see the Marjorie Barrick Museum of Art website to read our safety guidelines.

 The artist would like to thank her collaborators.
 "Spin (after Sol LeWitt) would not have been possible without all of the enthusiastic and generous collaborations I’ve enjoyed with sign spinners across the country.
 Laramie Rosenfeld was the first sign spinner I met when I started this project in Denver, CO in 2017.
 Laramie introduced me to AArrow Sign Spinners and the national and international sign spinning community and for that, I am forever grateful.
 The project expanded to Southern California, the historical epicenter of sign spinning, where I’ve also been an artist-in-residence at Grand Central Art Center in Santa Ana, an early supporter of the project.
 There I met Erik Argote, Christian Altamirano, Joey Castenon, and Justin Charles Michael Brown.
 Other sign spinners, including Ray Rivera and Evan James have joined the project multiple times and in different cities.
 Finally, I am immensely thankful to Rayen Jones who has helped me realize the Las Vegas leg of the project.”